lagudushruthi/Risc-V-RTL2GDS/Week2/Readme.md

 - **Microprocessor-based**: Power demanding, multitasking gadgets like smartphones and tablets.
 - **Application-Specific**: Customized for dedicated high-performance tasks (e.g., AI or graphics cards).

+---

-## SoC Design Flow
+## SoC Design Flow Overview

 Designing an SoC is a detailed, step-by-step process to bring together many components onto one chip.
 Here is an approachable look at the typical design flow:

-# SoC Design Flow Documentation

-This document describes the full design flow of a System-on-Chip (SoC), providing a clear, visual, and written overview from concept to mass production.

----

-## SoC Design Flow Overview

-The SoC design process is a structured, iterative sequence that ensures robust, efficient, and manufacturable chip solutions.
 It is generally divided into Front-End (hardware design) and Software Development tracks, which are closely integrated to ensure that the final product works as a single, unified system.

----

 ## 1. SoC Specification

 The journey begins by clearly defining objectives, performance requirements, interfaces, and constraints for the proposed SoC.
 The specification sets the foundation for all subsequent design choices.

----

 ## 2. Architecture Design (Hardware/Software Partitioning)

 At this point, decisions are made about which system elements will be implemented in hardware and which in software.
 This architectural blueprint ensures maximum performance and cost-efficiency.

----

 ## Front-End Design (Hardware)